jvandemo/angular-contentful/README.md

 ## Promises

-Similar to AngularJS HTTP requests, all methods return an original AngularJS HttpPromise.

-The `then` method takes 2 arguments: a success handler and an error handler.
+All methods return a promise.

 Depending on the reponse of the API, either the success handler or the error handler is called with a destructured representation of the response with the following properties:

-- **data** – {string|Object} – The response body transformed with the transform functions.
+- **data** – {object} – The response body transformed with the transform functions.
 - **status** – {number} – HTTP status code of the response.
 - **headers** – {function([headerName])} – Header getter function.
-- **config** – {Object} – The configuration object that was used to generate the request.
+- **config** – {object} – The configuration object that was used to generate the request.
 - **statusText** – {string} – HTTP status text of the response.

+The data property contains the Contentful data.
+The other properties are passed for convenience in case you need them.

 ```javascript
 contentful